By Carissa Weber, MA, LPC, CSAC

 STOPP is one of those magical acronyms I teach all my clients, young and old.
 Remember when your teacher would tell you “slow down and think about what you need to solve this problem?”
 STOPP follows similar principles of slowing down, recognizing what is going on, and looking at what are your options on how to react to that information.
 Cool, isn’t it?
 Lets take some time to explore STOPP a bit deeper.

-One of the main things that we struggle with is just stopping and listening to what our bodies, our brains, are telling us.
 The S in STOPP stands for just that: stop what you are doing!
 By stopping what you are doing when you recognize your emotions are getting out and ahead of you, you are doing several things.
 First, you are allowing your darn amygdala to share what the heck it is feeling.
 Listening to that darn amygdala is allowing you to validate yourself and what you are feeling.
 Dare I say it, you acknowledge what you are feeling (emotional regulation 101 baby!).
 Second, you give your prefrontal cortex the ability to catch up with what that darn amygdala is doing.
 Getting your prefrontal cortex and your darn amygdala in the same place and at the same party, helps prepare the rest of your brain (and body) for the next step.

 The T represents taking a clarifying breath.
 For those of you who read my post, Mindfulness: The Art of Becoming Calm, Cool, and Collected, there is a reason why taking a breath is so important.
 When we are stressed, our oxygen exchange changes because we are now breathing in shallow, not “normal” breaths.
 This triggers our body to raise its blood pressure and prepare for the triple F response.
 Cortisol gets released and boom!
 You’re experiencing the not-so nice emotions your darn amygdala wants you to instantly (and impulsively might I add) act on.
 That clarifying breath will allow your body to improve it’s oxygen exchange and naturally lower your heart rate and blood pressure.
 Why is this important?
 This additional oxygen will keep the neurotransmitters adrenaline and norepinephrine low enough for your prefrontal cortex to prepare for the next part of the acronym.